Smartphone Sitting Shotgun

 RoadTrippers can help you plan and record short weekend drives or cross-country road trips.
 Discover local dives, scenic points, national parks, and hotels along the way or take suggestions from friends directly through the app.

 Whether you’re a die-hard podcast listener or the local radio stations along your road trip route are all static, Castbox has you covered.
-With over 50 million episodes of podcasts from 27 different countries to listen to, Castbox works a lot like Spotify or Pandora, except purely for podcasts.
+With over 50 million episodes of podcasts in 70 languages from 175 different countries to listen to, Castbox works a lot like Spotify or Pandora, except purely for podcasts.
 Build a library of your favorite podcasts or discover something new with recommendations based on listening history and daily lists.
 Make the dread of the daily commute disappear.

 No one likes to forget where they parked.
 Even worse is when you download an app to help you remember, only to realize you forgot to turn the app on and mark your parking spot.
 Parkify uses the accelerometers in your phone to detect when you have parked and gotten out of your car after which it tags your car’s location — all without you ever opening the app.